TeresaMarbanCastro/vizz/README.md

  - Alternative to color in graphs
  - Semantic labelling of list in Basic component

- Other improvements involve refinement of design and responsiveness, adding transitions and animations, using destructuring for props to increase readability and including i18n files for translation should the app be used in other languages.
+ Other improvements involve refinement of design and responsiveness, sorting the animation of the toolbar arrow, adding transitions and animations, using destructuring for props to increase readability and including i18n files for translation should the app be used in other languages.

 ## Running Script